phoenixframework/phoenix/deployment/E_heroku.md

 ### What we'll need

 The only thing we'll need for this guide is a working Phoenix application.

-If you don't already have one, follow the [Up and Running guide](http://www.phoenixframework.org/docs/up-and-running) to create your first Phoenix application.
+For those of us who need a simple application to deploy, please follow the [Up and Running guide](http://www.phoenixframework.org/docs/up-and-running).

 ### Goals